Gaussian elimination: Bareiss algorithm

+Numeric instability

 One possible problem is numerical instability, caused by the possibility of dividing by very small numbers.
 If, for example, the leading coefficient of one of the rows is very close to zero, then to row-reduce the matrix, one would need to divide by that number.
-This means that any error existed for the number that was close to zero would be amplified.
+This means that any error which existed for the number that was close to zero would be amplified.
 Gaussian elimination is numerically stable for diagonally dominant or positive-definite matrices.
 For general matrices, Gaussian elimination is usually considered to be stable, when using partial pivoting, even though there are examples of stable matrices for which it is unstable.

 Generalizations

 Gaussian elimination can be performed over any field, not just the real numbers.

 Buchberger's algorithm is a generalization of Gaussian elimination to systems of polynomial equations.
 This generalization depends heavily on the notion of a monomial order.
 The choice of an ordering on the variables is already implicit in Gaussian elimination, manifesting as the choice to work from left to right when selecting pivot positions.

 Computing the rank of a tensor of order greater than 2 is NP-hard.
 Therefore, if P ≠ NP, there cannot be a polynomial time analog of Gaussian elimination for higher-order tensors (matrices are array representations of order-2 tensors).